Welcome to St Leonard's!

 Reception class is called 'Blackbirds' as each of our school classes are named after different birds.

 We hope you enjoy learning about all the advenures and progress we make during the year!

 Please use the list below to navigate around the page, sourcing the relevant information you may find useful at this time.

-- Meet the Reception staff (messages and photos)
+- Meet the Reception staff (we are updating this section)

 - Have a look around your new classrooms!
 (Take a look at our photos and learn about all the exciting places to play and learn.)

 - Have a look around other places in your school!
 (Take a look at our photos and be as reassured as possible during these uncertain times.)

 - A message and story times (Come and listen to us reading some familiar stories.
 We can't meet in person but that doesn't stop us sharing a good book together.)

 - Get Involved - everyone welcome!
 (Scroll down and take part in some of our getting ready for school activities.